Best Raspberry Pi Projects: 10 sweet bakes to try today

 Raspberry Pi Projects: The tastiest Raspberry Pi 3 and Pi Zero projects to start baking today.

-From giving the tech of yesteryear a modern spin to smartening up household appliances, there are few things credit card-sized motherboard the Raspberry Pi can’t achieve with a little ingenuity and elbow grease.
+From giving the tech of yesteryear a modern spin to smartening up household appliances, there are few things the Raspberry Pi credit-card-sized computer can’t achieve with a little ingenuity and elbow grease.

 The new Raspberry Pi 3 offers more power than ever, while the tiny £5 Raspberry Pi Zero and £10 Raspberry Pi Zero W are ultra-affordable wonders, making the possibilities nearly endless.

-From fun starter projects to intermediate builds you can work up to, here are 10 of my favourite Raspberry Pi 3 and Raspberry Pi Zero projects.
+From fun starter projects to intermediate builds you can work up to, I've corralled 10 of my favourite Raspberry Pi 3 and Raspberry Pi Zero projects.

-First though, a quick rundown of what's featured here.
+First, though, a quick rundown of what's featured here.
 In my guide, I'll highlight the easiest ways to use a Raspberry Pi to build:

 - An electric skateboard